Lionsberg/lionsberg-wiki/Lionsberg System Design/Lionsberg Core Documents/Lionsberg Invitation/The Invitation, Cycle 1.md

 Anticipating this moment, over the last seven years, I worked with allies around the world to forge a vision, system, platform, strategy, and plan to ***invite*** humanity to wake up, change course, avert catastrophe, and work together to co-create the best possible future for All.

-The last two years, the technological backbone was tested with hundreds of groups in dozens of countries, and I experimented and learned that the only unit of agency on earth that can move and respond quickly and wisely enough is ***The Individual***.
+The last two years, the technological backbone was tested with hundreds of groups in dozens of countries, and we experimented and learned that the only unit of agency on earth that can move and respond quickly and wisely enough is ***the Individual***.

 ## Where We Are Going